9 Things to Consider Before Working in a Skilled Nursing Facility (SNF)

-If you’re a new therapist considering working in a skilled nursing facility (SNF), there are several important factors to look at before taking the job.
+If you’re a new occupational therapist (or you are physical therapist or speech therapist!) considering working in a skilled nursing facility (SNF), there are several important factors to look at before taking the job.

 While there are great skilled nursing facilities to work for, there are also many facilities that can challenge ethical boundaries and take advantage of new graduates.

-Because this is more common than not, I wanted to provide you with a list of what to look for during the interview process to ensure you’re working in an ethical facility.
-Working at an ethical facility will not only be the safest option for your license and career, but will also greatly reduce burnout.
+Because these SNFs are unfortunately more common than not, I wanted to provide you with a list of what to look for during the interview process to ensure you’re working in an ethical skilled nursing facility.
+Working at an ethical facility will not only be the safest option for your license and career, but will also greatly reduce career burnout.

-Without further ado, here is a list of 9 things to consider before working in a skilled nursing facility.
+So without further ado, here is a list of 9 things for you to consider before working in a skilled nursing facility.

 1. What are the productivity requirements?